Hacksburg/latchburg/README.md

 Both the meet script and the doorman script must be run as root, in an environment containing python 2.7 and the libraries listed in requirements.txt.

+Specifically for our system, the contents of this repository are kept in /usr/lib/latchburg/latchburg, and the virtualenv is in /usr/lib/latchburg/env.
+The meet.py and doorman/doorman.py are called by scripts /usr/bin/meet and /usr/bin/doorman, respectively.
+There's a line in /etc/rc.local that calls /usr/bin/doorman on boot, so it should run automatically whenever the pi is rebooted.